 The first semester of enrollment at WSU for all international graduate students must be in the program to which the student was admitted.

 Note: Application requirements, including application fees, deadlines and required materials are subject to change.
-Please refer to the Graduate School website3 for the most up-to-date information.
+Please refer to the Graduate Admissions website for the most up-to-date information.

 Transcripts

 For admission consideration, applicants will upload copies of their official documents into the online application portal.
-If offered admission, WSU will require that the student provide an official copy of all postsecondary school transcripts, translated into English.
-If the transcript does not indicate the award of a bachelor’s degree or its U.S. equivalent degree, official copies of the degree certificate or diploma are required.
+If offered admission, WSU will require that the student provide an official copy of postsecondary school transcripts that were used to determine a bachelor's degree was earned and all transcripts reflecting graduate level coursework and degrees, translated into English.
+If the transcript does not indicate the award of a bachelor’s degree and higher, or its U.S. equivalent degree, official copies of the degree certificate or diploma are required.

 International applicants who have completed graduate work or have attended a U.S. university will need to have an official transcript showing that work sent directly from the institution, or may submit official issued to student transcripts.
-Please note that in order to be accepted, the transcripts must be received in the Graduate School office in envelopes sealed by the issuing institution.
+Please note that in order to be accepted, issued to student transcripts from U.S. universities must be received in the Graduate School office in envelopes sealed by the issuing institution.

 Graduate programs will evaluate international applicants based on the uploaded copies of official transcripts or mark sheets through at least the sixth semester of work in a four-year program.
 For international students in a yearly program, this will be after the third year.
 In this instance, applicants who are recommended for admission and who have met all other admission requirements will be notified of admission and issued the I-20 form.
-Students admitted in this manner must provide the remaining transcript or mark sheet and the degree certification statement or diploma by the end of their first semester of enrollment as graduate students at WSU.
-Students who fail to meet this final requirement will be designated as out of compliance and will be reported to the university’s Office of International Education.
+Students admitted in this manner must provide the remaining transcript or mark sheet and the degree certification statement or diploma by the 20th day of classes of their first semester of enrollment as graduate students at WSU.
+After the 20th day, a hold will be placed on the student record and enrollment in subsequent terms will be restricted until the required documents are provided.

 English Proficiency